FAQs about BRAD and BURA

 What kind of material can be deposited in BURA?The BURA Content Policy specifies the types of materials that can be added to BURA.
 Teaching materials are not generally added to BURA; these can be archived in JORUM, a free online repository service for teaching and support staff.

-What types of files can I add to BURA?BURA supported file formats can be found here
+What types of files can I add to BURA?BURA supported file formats can be found here.

 How can I get funding to publish in open access journals?You can apply to the Brunel Open Access Publishing Fund for money to publish an article in either an open access journal or in a hybrid journal (traditional journal that provides an open access option).
+From April 2013, all UK publishers offer an open access publishing option.